EKarton/RClone-Drive-WebUI/README.md

 ### Credits:

-Emilio Kartono, who made the entire project
+Emilio Kartono, who made the entire project.
+Illustrations are from https://undraw.co/.

 ### License: